bartwojcik/easygoing/README.md

 A simple blog I created for my personal needs.
 May be useful for someone so I put it here.
 (Contributions welcome!)

 ## TODOs:
-- Verify certbot runs so that certificate can update automatically (saved on a volume).
+- Verify cron/certbot runs so that certificate can update automatically (saved on a volume).
-- Add prettier flags.
 - Simple file upload (and image?) service.
 - Navbar custom image.
 - Add favicon (uploadable?).